The 21 Best Swimming Spots In Sydney (That Aren’t Beaches)

 Where: Milson Road, Cremorne Point

-BYO mask and snorkel to this eastern suburbs oasis and you’ll likely see a plethora of sea life including the local and friendly Blue Groper.
+BYO mask and snorkel to this eastern suburbs oasis and you’ll likely see a plethora of sea life, including the friendly local Blue Groper.

 Where: Major Street, Coogee